 Up to 15,000 bonus miles after meeting annual spending requirements

 The final way to complete your welcome bonus is by meeting tiered spending requirements during the first year.
 There are two tiers of bonus miles you can earn:

 - Earn 7,500 bonus miles when you spend $15,000

 - Earn an additional 7,500 bonus miles when you spend a total of $25,000

-So if you spend $25,000+ within 12 months of getting your Virgin Atlantic World Elite Mastercard, you can earn an additional 15,000 bonus miles on top of the miles you’d normally earn for that spending.
+So if you spend $25,000+ on the card within 12 months of getting your Virgin Atlantic World Elite Mastercard, you can earn an additional 15,000 bonus miles on top of the miles you’d normally earn for that spending.

-This is actually a bonus you can earn each anniversary year, and is not limited to the first year.
+This is actually a bonus you can earn each anniversary year and is not limited to the first year.
 So we will consider it an ongoing perk of the card later on.
-But we listed it here because Virgin Atlantic considers it as part of the “up to 80,000 bonus miles” welcome bonus of the card and we wanted to create a clear image of how they come up with that number.
+But we listed it here because Virgin Atlantic considers it as part of the “up to 80,000 bonus miles” welcome bonus for the card.

-If you are able to earn the entire welcome bonus by spending $2,000 in the first 90 days, adding two authorized users and spending $25,000 in the first calendar year, then you would be looking at that huge limited-time welcome bonus of 80,000 Virgin Atlantic bonus miles.
+If you are able to earn the entire welcome bonus by spending $2,000 in the first 90 days, adding two authorized users and spending $25,000 in the first calendar year, then you will be looking at that huge, limited-time welcome bonus of 80,000 Virgin Atlantic bonus miles.